Cleveland Clinic logo

 What can I expect if I have this condition?

-Uterine inversion can be life-threatening if it’s not managed correctly.
+Uterine inversion can be life-threatening if your healthcare team can’t manage it.
 The survival rate is excellent, though, with a care team that’s prepared for emergencies.
-People who receive this care go on to lead healthy lives with no long-term complications.
+You can go on to lead a healthy life with no long-term complications.

 Can you get pregnant after a uterine inversion?